Bundaberg North, Queensland: Commerce

 Perry Street, Queen Street and Gavin Street are the two main activity centres in Bundaberg North, comprising small scale shopping strips, a pub, with a small shopping centre (in Gavin Street).

 Parkway Shopping Plaza located at the intersection of Queen Street and Mt Perry Road, is the only standard shopping centre serving northern suburbs of Bundaberg city.
 It hosts the IGA Supermarket and Bundaberg North post office.

 North Bundaberg is also home to four hostels for backpackers and two pubs (Globe Hotel and Young Australian Hotel).
-The only cafe in the suburb, Oodies, has recently become a hit among locals.

 Parks and open space

 Bundaberg Botanic Gardens sprawl over 27 hectares of land and feature a variety of 10,000 trees and shrubs.
 A magnificent lake, creating a habitat attracting up to 114 species of birds, is centrepiece of the Botanic Gardens, while a wedding chapel, shaded picnic areas, themed boardwalks, Japanese gardens and children’s playground enhance the appeal of one of Bundaberg’s favourite lifestyle precincts.

 The parklands along the river, comprising Edina St Park and Lions North Park, form the largest riverside parklands in Bundaberg.
 The park features some BBQ facilities and two boat ramps.
 Several smaller reserves are distributed evenly through the residential area.

 There are two main sports facilities in the suburb : the Bundaberg Golf Course and the Hockey Ground.